Chloroquine

 Comment: A retrospective review of 275 patients who had G6PD levels measured and were on hydroxychloroquine, only 11 patients (4%) were G6PD deficient (all African American).
 Two patients developed hemolysis that occurred while they were not taking hydroxychloroquine.
 No hemolysis was reported in more than 700 months of hydroxychloroquine.

-Comment: 2016 American Academy of Ophthalmology recommendations on screening for chloroquine and hydroxychloroquine-related retinopathy: examination prior to therapy initiation to rule out preexisting maculopathy and annual screening after 5 years for patients on acceptable doses and without major risk factors.
+Comment: 2016 American Academy of Ophthalmology recommends screening for chloroquine and hydroxychloroquine-related retinopathy: examination before therapy initiation to rule out preexisting maculopathy and annual screening after 5 years for patients on acceptable doses and without significant risk factors.

-Comment: Study methods and design confound in vitro determination; however, in available studies, 100% clearance document in humans receiving chloroquine.
+Comment: Study methods and design confound in vitro determination; however, in available studies, 100% clearance documents in humans receiving chloroquine.

-Comment: In this randomized, double-blind, placebo-controlled trial (N=1496), conducted in Singapore, chloroquine (500 mg daily for 1 week, then once per week for 12 weeks) was compared to placebo in the prevention of influenza.
-Chloroquine was not effective in preventing laboratory-confirmed influenza infection (4% vs. 5%, p=0.261).
+Comment: In this randomized, double-blind, placebo-controlled trial (N=1496), conducted in Singapore, chloroquine (500 mg daily for 1 week, then once per week for 12 weeks) was compared to placebo in preventing influenza.
+Chloroquine was ineffective in preventing laboratory-confirmed influenza infection (4% vs. 5%, p=0.261).
 45% of patients receiving chloroquine experienced adverse events, most commonly headache, dizziness, nausea, diarrhea and blurred vision.

 Rating: Important

-Comment: In this randomized double-blind, placebo-controlled trial (n=307), a 3-day course of chloroquine was not effective in reducing the duration of Dengue virus viremia and NS1 antigenemia.
-There was a trend towards a lower incidence of dengue hemorrhagic fever in patients receiving chloroquine compared to placebo, however, use of chloroquine was associated with a higher rate of adverse events.
+Comment: In this randomized, double-blind, placebo-controlled trial (n=307), a 3-day chloroquine course was ineffective in reducing the duration of Dengue virus viremia and NS1 antigenemia.
+There was a trend towards a lower incidence of dengue hemorrhagic fever in patients receiving chloroquine compared to placebo.
+However, use of chloroquine was associated with a higher rate of adverse events.

-Comment: Study documents return of efficacy of drug when not used after a hiatus of 12 years.
+Comment: The study documents the return of efficacy of the drug when not used after a hiatus of 12 years.

 20. Raoult D, Drancourt M, Vestris G. Bactericidal effect of doxycycline associated with lysosomotropic agents on Coxiella burnetii in P388D1 cells.
 Antimicrob Agents Chemother.
 1990;34(8):1512-4.
 [PMID:2221859]

-Comment: Doxycycline, when used as monotherapy, is bacteriostatic against C. burnetii in P388D1 cells due to acidic conditions of the phagolysosomes in which C. burnetii is located.
-However, when chloroquine was added, it leads to alkalization of C. burnetii-containing lysosomes which resulted in the sterilization of infection.
+Comment: When used as monotherapy, doxycycline is bacteriostatic against C. burnetii in P388D1 cells due to the acidic conditions of the phagolysosomes in which C. burnetii is located.
+However, when chloroquine is added, it leads to the alkalization of C. burnetii-containing lysosomes, which sterilizes the infection.

 21. Titus EO.
 Recent developments in the understanding of the pharmacokinetics and mechanism of action of chloroquine.
 Ther Drug Monit.
 1989;11(4):369-79.
 [PMID:2662478]